spack/spack/lib/spack/docs/workflows.rst

 .. note::

-   Although ``spack setup`` does not build your package, it does create and install a module file, and mark in the database that your package has been installed.
+   Although ``spack setup`` does not build your package, it does create and install a module file and mark in the database that your package has been installed.
 This can lead to errors, of course, if you don't subsequently install your package.
-   Also... you will need to ``spack uninstall`` before you run ``spack setup`` again.
+   Also, you will need to ``spack uninstall`` before you run ``spack setup`` again.